 The System NoC has a primary function of connecting the Fascicle Processors to the SDRAM interface.
 It is also used to connect the Monitor Processor to system control and test functions, and for a variety of other purposes.

-- supports full bandwidth block transfers between the SDRAM and the Fascicle Processors. - can be reset (in subsections?) to clear deadlocks.
+- supports full bandwidth block transfers between the SDRAM and the Fascicle Processors. - the Router is an additional initiator for system debug purposes. - can be reset (in subsections?) to clear deadlocks.